Israeli Law Series 4 – Israel’s Immigration Law

 Japan and Israel have maintained positive diplomatic relations for many decades with a steady bilateral relationship continuously building.
 Relations between the nations have deepened not only in a political sense but also in such areas as cultural and intellectual exchange, cooperation in science and technology, as well as bilateral trade.
 Japan has also made contributions to the Middle East peace process gaining high praise in Israel and Arab countries.

 Japan and Israel have borne a number of bilateral agreements over the years and signed a new Investment Agreement in 2017.
 Israel’s Finance Minister, Moshe Kahlon, and Japan’s Minister for Foreign Affairs, Fumio Kishida, signed the agreement in Tokyo on February 1, 2017.
-The agreement, negotiated over four separate negotiation meetings held between May 2015 and December 2016, is said to further create stable, equitable, favorable and transparent conditions for mutual investments.
+The agreement was negotiated over four separate negotiation meetings held between May 2015 and December 2016.
+It is said to further create stable, equitable, favorable and transparent conditions for mutual investments.

 This historic agreement is a bilateral investment treaty that establishes terms and conditions for private investment by nationals and companies of one state in another state, allowing both countries protections for each other’s foreign investments.
 Such protections include: assurances of fair and equitable treatment, protection against expropriation, and establishing alternative dispute-resolution mechanisms for foreign investors.